Small Business Retirement Plans in Savannah, GA

 Benefits of a Profit Sharing Plan

-• High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $sixty-six thousand dollars for 2024, making it a beneficial option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a generous option for employee benefits.

 Setting Up a Profit Sharing Plan